 |8×10 Focal Length

 These are the most common focal lengths you’ll find for 8×10 lenses.
 In the extreme wide and telephoto cases, “most common” may mean that only one or two lenses exist in the first place.
 But that’s still a lot better than nothing.

 Best 110-120mm Lenses

-As is the case throughout this article, there are also old lenses that can cover 8×10 in the sub-120mm range.
+As is the case throughout this article, there are also a handful of very old lenses that can cover 8×10 in the sub-120mm range.
 Some may be worth getting, but many will have issues of their own.
 They may be overly expensive, unsharp, or very dim (with a maximum aperture of perhaps f/22).
 If they come in a shutter, it probably won’t be a modern one.
 My advice is to do ample research before buying an older, lesser-known lens whose seller claims 8×10 coverage.

 Best 150-190mm lenses

 There are more options in the 150-190mm focal length range, but many of them are highly impractical lenses: heavy, too large to take standard filters, and expensive.
 I find this a bit frustrating as a landscape photographer.
 On full-frame digital, I like the range from 20-24mm, which corresponds to about 150-180mm on 8×10 film.